Red Dress hanging from a tree

 To learn more about the REDress Project, please visit www.jaimeblackartist.com/exhibitions/.

 Please note that the City's Red Dress Day ceremony addresses topics that may be traumatic to those in attendance.
 The Government of Canada recognizes the need for safety measures to minimize the risks associated with traumatic subject matter.
 For immediate emotional assistance, call 1-844-413-6649.
-This is a national, toll-free 24/7 crisis call line providing support for anyone who requires emotional assistance related to MMIWG2S people in Canada.
+This is a national, toll-free 24/7 crisis call line providing support for anyone who requires emotional assistance related to Missing and Murdered Indigenous Women and Girls and 2SLGBTQIA+ People in Canada.
 Learn more on the Government of Canada web page.

 Was this page helpful?